rabbitmq/rabbitmq-stream-dotnet-client/README.md

 | ConnectionClosedHandler | Event when the client is disconnected  | It is an event                 |
 | MaxInFlight             | Max Number of messages before send     | 1000                           |

+Producer with a reference name stores the sequence id on the server.
+It is possible to retrieve the id using `producer.GetLastPublishingId()` or more generic `system.QuerySequence("reference", "my_stream")`

 ### Publish Messages

 #### Standard publish